cakecatz/flex-toolbar/README.md

     Also Atom URI are allowed.
 For example `atom://config/packages/flex-tool-bar` will open Flex Tool Bar's settings.

+-   `file` creates buttons pointing to specific files that will be opened in Atom.

+    You can use it to open files of nearly any kind that Atom supports, such as logs, configs or simply a project's `README.md`.

 -   `spacer` adds separators between toolbar buttons.